VictorAugDB/Intergalactic-Federation/requirements/refuelShip.md

 - [ ] Returns 400 if the pilot does not have enough credits
 - [ ] Returns 400 if the fuelLevel plus the amountOfFuel is greater than the fuelCapacity
 - [ ] Returns 500 if something unexpected happens when updating ship in the repository
+- [ ] Returns 500 if something unexpected happens when updating pilot in the repository
 - [ ] Returns 500 if something unexpected happens when updating reports in the repository